anychart-integrations/nodejs-image-generation-utility/README.md

 ```
 $ npm install
 ```
+> **Note!**
+> AnyChart NodeJS module requires ImageMagic to create JPG and PNG images.
+Visit Image Magic install page for details.
+Note for Windows users: you have to create environment variable as described in Image Magic: Advanced Windows Installation article.

 To run the example with defaults you should just execute index.js file with nodejs:
 ```
  $ node index.js
  Written to image.png file
 ```
+> **Note!**
+> Please refrain from using percent values in chart.
+In node js DOM emulation there is some problems with this and resulting image may be differ from the planned.
 ## Options
 ```
  -i, --input [value] - path to the input data file with a chart, a stage or an SVG file.
 Default: chart.js.